HL7/bulk-data/spec/export/index.md

 - ```_since``` (FHIR instant type, optional)

-  Resources updated after this instant will be included in the response
+  Resources updated after this instant will be included in the response.
+Resources will be included in the response if their state has changed after the supplied time (e.g.  if Resource.meta.lastUpdated is later than the supplied `_since time`).

   Note: This parameter was named ```start``` in an earlier version of this proposal